-Once I talked with the owner because I was curious how they receive the items.
+Once I talked with the owner because I was curious about how they receive the items.
 He told me that usually, it is single-use plastics.

 He explained that they tried paper, but it was breaking, which was ending in food waste.

 As for reusing plastic bags, he told me that most retailers refuse to reuse the bags due to sanitary reasons.